jishan33/fruit_marketplace_app/README.md

  - has one cart
  - has one farmer

+ The user table is meant to represent a user of the app.
+This could be either a customer who wants to buy fruit or a farmer who want to sell.
+The type of user is distinguished by the user_type enum column.
+A farmer user requires some additional informaton such as an image and address, so for a farmer user, there is also a has one relationship with a farmer entry which captures this information.

 ##### Farmers
  - belongs to user
  - has many products

+ Farmers are the people who want to sell their products on the website.
+A user who is a farmer has an associated row here to capture some additional information only relevant to farmers.
+Also, as only farmers are able to list products on the website, a has many relationship is defined between farmers and products.

 ##### Products
  - belongs to farmer
  - has many carts

+The products table captures basic information about the products on the website such as price, description and an image.
+Every product belongs to a farmer as farmers are the only people who may list products on the site.
+A product may also be placed into a users cart, therefore a has_many relationship exists between products and carts.

 ##### Carts
  - belongs to user
  - has many products

+ The carts table provides the ability for users to create a collection of itemw which they wish to buy and have this persist if the user decides to come back later.
+As such, carts belong to users and have many products.
+Upon checkout, the cart for the specific user is emptied of products.